Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Controlling Hallucinations in Long-Form Generations

 To answer our second question, we evaluate standard SFT, as well as RL with a standard reward model and a conservative reward model on a heldout set of queries for each task.
 In Fig. \ref{fig:main}, we plot the number of true facts and false facts generated by each model, as inputs become more unfamiliar.
 We can see that as inputs became more unfamiliar, the standard SFT model generated fewer truth facts and more false facts, as expected.
 Comparing the RL model trained with the conservative reward model with the standard SFT model, we can see that the RL model generated the same or more true facts while generating significantly fewer false facts across all levels of input unfamiliarity.
 Comparing the two RL models, we can see that while the two generated around the same number of true facts, the model trained with the conservative reward model generated much fewer false facts across all levels of input unfamiliarity.
 We summarize our results in Table \ref{sample-table} with the average percentage of true facts generated by each method.
-We can see that the RL model trained with the conservative reward model achieved the highest percentage of true facts for both tasks.
 In Fig. \ref{fig:samples}, we additionally provide some qualitative examples of responses generated by the standard SFT model and the RL model trained with conservative reward model.
 We can see that as the query became more unfamiliar, responses from the SFT model contained about the same amount of detail but became more factually incorrect, while responses from the RL model with conservative supervision defaulted towards less-informative responses.
-In conclusion, our results show that RL with conservative reward models is most effective at reducing hallucinations in long-form generation tasks, outperforming standard SFT and RL with standard reward models.
+In conclusion, our results show that RL with conservative reward models outperforms standard SFT and RL with standard reward models in reducing inaccuracies in model generations.